Bergerac, Aquitaine: tourism & sightseeing

 Wine tasting in Bergerac

-Nearby, the Recollets convent is a beautiful building built in 1630.
+Close to the river front, the Recollets convent is a beautiful building built in 1630.
 It has a lovely inner courtyard surrounded by wooden galleries.
 In the summer it is a lovely spot sometimes used for concerts and near to Christmas there is a Christmas fair here.
-Throughout the year it is linked to the Maison des Vins de Bergerac (free entry).

 Also close by and not to be missed in Bergerac is the National Tobacco Museum.
 This is situated in the Maison Peyrarede which is one of Bergerac‘s most impressive buildings.
 It was built in 1604 and has one of those lovely corner turrets that you occasionally see on buildings in this area, and Renaissance mullion windows.
 Louis XIII spent a night in this privately owned hotel.